Winter horse grooming dilemma: caked-on mud.

-Winter has many challenges, with top challenge number one being mud and furry winter coats.
+- Winter has many challenges, with top horse grooming challenge number one being mud and furry winter coats.
 Or really mud and any winter coat.
 Or really just mud.
 It’s very difficult to persuade your horse to avoid all mud during rolling sessions.
-(OR IS IT????)
-So the next best thing to do is some prevention and then some clean up.
+So the next best thing to do is some prevention and then some cleanup.

-Tips for preventing the mud from painting your horse:
+Tips for preventing caked on mud from painting your horse:

 - Use sheets or blankets if your horse goes outside.
-This creates a barrier between earth and horse.
+This creates a barrier between the earth and your horse.
 If it rains, you also have a dry horse that can be saddled up instead of a soaked horse that shouldn’t be tacked up.
-Your horse doesn't have to live in a blanket, only during the high risk mud rolling times.
+Your horse doesn’t have to live in a blanket, only during the high-risk mud rolling times.
 I understand that some of us prefer not to use blankets and sheets.
-And that’s fine, too, your arms will be stronger come spring.
+And that’s fine, too, your arms will be stronger by the time spring rolls around.

 - Make sure your horse is super oily.
-Curry the snot out of him, use shine products till the cows come home, feed lots of correctly balanced fatty acids to encourage the oil production.
+Curry the snot out of him, use shine products till the cows come home, feed lots of correctly balanced fatty acids to encourage oil production.
+You can try some sheen products, or you might prefer to rub your horse down with a grooming oil.
 This will make your grooming process easier.

 I can’t even imagine how Comet would look without a blanket!
 This is a simple rain sheet, on top of his sparse winter coat, is perfect for mud blocking.